 Teach First Deutschland wants to work with the Schöpflin Foundation to grow and use its potential to effect systemic change.
 It wants to reach more school children and - together with Teach First alumni – to found an education programme that promotes equal opportunities.

-Through its series of impulse events called »Lernen Anders« (A New Way of Learning), in the school year 2018/19 the Schöpflin Foundation aims to strengthen the exchange of ideas between teachers and schools in the region.
+Through its series of impulse events called »Lernen Anders« (Learning differently), in the school year 2018/19 the Schöpflin Foundation aims to strengthen the exchange of ideas between teachers and schools in the region.
 Various formats (e.g. films and discussions, ideas workshops and seminars) will be deployed to serve as an impulse and to highlight all the possibilities for how schools and teachers can develop within their roles and also how they can further develop the education system in the Lörrach area.
 A highlight of the season was the second Schöpflin Foundation Education Forum (February 2019) which included workshops and an exciting keynote speech – and provided teachers from the area with the opportunity to further develop their network of contacts.

 It’s said that nothing is more constant than change!
 We want to encourage and strengthen schools that are taking off; and to inspire teachers and head teachers who are looking for change.
 But taking a new path requires courage and dedication.
 Supporting schools in doing this; strengthening networks in the local area; and helping to ensure that synergies actually work – these are all reasons why we believe there is a need for an Education Forum.